Xin-Jing/K-FAC/README.md

 The Implementation of K-FAC.
 Please see the excellent paper for details: https://arxiv.org/pdf/1503.05671.pdf

 K-FAC is short for "Kronecker-factored Approximate Curvature".
 It optimizes neural networks using block-diagonal approximation to the Fisher information matrix required in the Natural Gradient algorithm.
 It converges with far fewer iterations than other algorithms such as SGD and adam optimizer.
+The code for the optimizer is [here](K_FAC.py).

 So far, only feedforward neural networks are supported.
 If you are training a MLP, please try it!